 Life in Melbourne

-With a population of about four million people, Melbourne is a cosmopolitan and multicultural city.
+With a population nearing five million people, Melbourne is a cosmopolitan and multicultural city.
 The University's main campus is located in Parkville, a suburb that is approximately two kilometers from the city centre.
 The inner-city suburbs surrounding the University are diverse.
 Some are quiet, some are surrounded by parkland, some are surrounded by bars and cafes.
 The city itself offers a vibrant lifestyle.

 Melbourne offers a wide range of sporting and cultural activities.
 Aussie Rules football, the Australian Open tennis tournament, Grand Prix motor race and the world-famous Melbourne Cup attract large crowds.
 The arts feature prominently with world-class festivals and cultural activities throughout the year.

 Melbourne is well-serviced by public transport with trams, trains and buses available.
 For information regarding timetables, maps, tram stops, train stations, bus route, fares and concessions visit Public Transport Victoria (PTV).

 Riding a bicycle is a great way to save money and keep fit.
 Cyclists find the Bicycle Victoria website useful for information on rules and regulations, purchasing bikes and accessories, safety and path maps.

 Melbourne offers students an amazing range of living choices.
 Suburbs are quite varied in character, so it is well worth doing some research.